-If your great Pyrenees is prone to barking, rest assured you are not alone.
-Barking in this breed is very common, so common that it's rare to see a great Pyrenees that doesn't like to bark.
-It's not like these dogs like to hear their voices, they were simply selectively bred to use their bark for a very good reason.
+If your Great Pyrenees is prone to barking, rest assured you are not alone.
+Barking in this breed is very common—so common that it's rare to see one that doesn't exhibit this behavior.
+It's not like these dogs like to hear their voices; it's simply that they were selectively bred to use their bark for a particular reason.
 Let's take a look at what these dogs were purposely bred for, shall we?

-Because of these dogs' protective nature and appealing looks, they caught the eye of French royalty, and later on he made a prized guardian for the Chateau of Lourdes.
-They were soon were proclaimed the "Royal Dog of France" in 1675.
-Several specimens were transferred to Newfoundland, but the scarcity of predators due to widespread hunting practices made their use decline.
+Because of these dogs' protective nature and appealing looks, they caught the eye of French royalty, and later on, one made a prized guardian for the Chateau of Lourdes.
+In 1675, this breed was proclaimed the "Royal Dog of France."

 The Great Pyrenees Today

 Great Pyrenees remain working dogs at heart.
 They are indeed categorized by the American Kennel Club under the working dog category.
 However, unlike some other working dogs who require constant training, the Great Pyrenees acts primarily on instinct.

 Today many Great Pyrenees are still utilized as livestock guardians.
 Whether you have geese, ducks, chickens, or sheep, this dog will enjoy taking care of the animals in your care.
 When you have more than one Pyr doing the job, you'll be fascinated by watching these dogs work as a team.
 They'll literally take turns guarding your livestock; many sleeping during the day so they can be active when the animals need it most: at night.
 This is the job they were bred for and in which they excel.

 Cheesemaker Marcia Barinaga of Barinaga Ranch in Marshall, California claims: "Great Pyrenees are an amazing example of the genetics of behavior, they’ve been protecting sheep for centuries, and there is nothing else they’d rather do.”